Azure/Moneo/docs/LocalGrafanaDeployment.md

         192.168.0.110
     ```

-    Note: The manager node can also be a work node as well.
+    Note: The manager node can also be a worker node as well.
 The manager node will have the Grafana and Prometheus docker containers deployed to it.

-    Note: You must have passwordless ssh enabled on your nodes
+    Note: You must have passwordless ssh enabled on your nodes.

-    Note: The manager node must be able to ssh into itself
+    Note: The manager node must be able to ssh into itself.

 2. Now deploy Moneo
     - using Moneo cli: